 More so, the elderly demand balanced diets with essential nutrients to help maintain muscle and skin tissues.
 Recuperating patients, on the order hand, require healthy foods to facilitate the healing of wounds.
 Overalls, living a healthy lifestyle depends on how well you imbibe purposeful nutrition and physical activity in your daily life.
 The role of nutrition is also beyond a treat for us as enthusiastic connoisseurs.
 It’s a practice to cater for our overall welfare.
 Healthy eating greatly influences our present and future moods as well as our body’s biological performances; metabolism is one example in this regard.
 Essential nutrients help stimulate energy production, promote growth and health, and help regulate metabolism.
 In contrast, unhealthy eating habits contribute to weight gain and risk of chronic diseases such as heart conditions, hypertension (high blood pressure) , type 2 diabetes, osteoporosis, and some types of cancer.

-Good eating habits have a great influence on our current and future mood and physical activities.
+Good eating habits have a great impact on our present and future mood and physical activity of the body.
 Metabolism is an example.
-Necessary nutrients help promote energy production, promote growth and health, and help regulate metabolism.
-In contrast, unhealthy eating habits can lead to weight gain, leading to chronic diseases such as heart disease, high blood pressure, type 2 diabetes, osteoporosis and certain cancers.
+Essential nutrients that help boost energy production, promote growth and health, and help regulate metabolism.
+Conversely, unhealthy eating habits can lead to weight gain and many chronic diseases.

 Mindful Eating Vs. Intuitive Nutrition